-This post is going to share the nine years that I’ve been making 100% whole wheat bread — this is the very best whole wheat bread recipe — after years of trial and error I have found the best, both to eat and to make.
-It’s simple to do, and my tricks are REALLY going to help you!
-Great for sandwiches or on its own!
+This post is all about my years making 100% whole wheat bread.
+This is the very best whole wheat bread recipe.
+After years of trial and error I have found the best, both to eat and to make.
+It’s simple and my tricks are REALLY going to help you!
+We love it for sandwiches or on its own!